-African-American women must eat less or exercise more to lose as much weight as caucasiansDecember 19th, 2013 in Health /
+African-American women must eat less or exercise more to lose as much weight as caucasiansDecember 19, 2013 in Medicine & Health / Health

 African-American women may need to eat fewer calories or burn more than their Caucasian counterparts to lose a comparable amount of weight, according to researchers at the University of Pittsburgh School of Medicine in a study published online today in the International Journal of Obesity.